Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 How keyless entry door locks work

-The modern keyless door lock typically offers more than one mode of operation.
-The best keyless door locks have a touchscreen or keypad entry.
+The modern keyless door lock typically offers more than one mode of operation: touchscreen or keypad lock entry.
 The more feature-rich Wi-Fi smart locks can also be unlocked from almost anywhere in the world using your smartphone.
-Smart locks that are Z-Wave enabled can often also be unlocked remotely as long as your Z-Wave-enabled alarm or home automation system supports this function.

 The auto-lock feature of keyless locks provides homeowners peace of mind, eliminating the fear of being locked out due to forgetting your key.
-Wi-Fi smart locks also ease the worry of forgetting to lock the door, as homeowners can secure their home with the tap of a button on their smartphone.
+Wi-Fi smart locks also ease the worry of forgetting to lock the door, as homeowners can secure their homes with the tap of a button on their smartphone.

 To offer extra peace of mind, keyless door locks typically include a backup physical key for use in the rare case of malfunction or battery failure.